pytest-dev/pytest-bdd/README.rst

 .. code-block:: gherkin

+    Feature: Fixture scope
         Scenario: I'm the author
             Given I'm an author
             And there is an article

         Scenario: I'm the admin
             Given I'm the admin
             And there is an article

 In this example, the step function for the 'there is an article' given step will be executed once, even though there